Bankoga/golem/core/region_confs/config_rules_framework_explanation.md

 ## Overview

 Biological brains are 3D objects with complex patterns of connectivity.
 However, because each cell is effectively a processor, brains are highly parallel, and seemingly modular.
 The human brain for instance has a routine pattern of connectivity between the neocortex and the thalamus.
 Although wetware brains have the software of intelligence expressed via the hardware, it's possible to implement said software in a different hardware substrate though with contraints.
 The hierarchical, modular, and ordered nature of wetware brains led to the notions defined below of problem domains, regions and layers.
 Connecitivty is the major paradigm of a processor graph like a human brain.
 In our framework, the connectivity patterns of cells are determined by the higher level organizational properties of their containers, with the framework code implementing generic behaviours based upon the organization.
-In essence, configuration is separate from
+In essence, configuration is separate, and can be considered hyperparams.

 ## The Purpose of Problem Domains, Regions, and Layers